nycmeshnet/nycmeshnet.github.io/cpe/index.md

 Members can buy their own cpe on Amazon etc. We can swap it with a preconfigured one on site to save time.

-# Configuring supernode1 CPEs (line of sight to 375 Pearl St. Manhattan)
+# Configuring supernode1 CPEs
+Line of sight to 375 Pearl St. Manhattan

 [For connecting to supernode 2 see here](../cpe2)